lhearachel/dotfiles/README.md

 ### Terminal Emulator: `kitty`

-I've used countless terminal emulators over the years and have never found myself strongly tied to any of them. `kitty` just happens to be the one that I currently use.
+I've used countless terminal emulators over the years and have never found myself strongly tied to any of them. `kitty` is my current choice because I put a high valuation on personalizing my working environment by easily-replicable configuration. `kitty` has no competition as a terminal emulator in this regard;

-I am curious about `wezterm`, but have not had time to spin up configuration and integrate it into my usual workflow.
+no other offering is as powerful, fast, modular, and seamless to work with.

 ### Multiplexer: `tmux`